multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 - `obfuscationEnabled`: whether code obfuscation is enabled.
 Ignored when `baseCfgFile` is specified.
 - `mappingFile`: path to the name mapping output file.
 Generated only if `obfuscationEnabled` is `true`.
 - `inJars`: collection of paths to files being passed to ProGuard via `-injars`.
+- `excludeFiles`: exclude files from `inJars` that will be processed by proguard.
 - `libraryJars`: collection of paths to files being passed to ProGuard via `-libraryjars`.
 - `outJar`: path to ProGuard's output jar.
 - `composedCfgFile`: path to the composed configuration file.